jeremypurser/roundtrip-react-challenge/README.md

 The API Client is a class adhering to an interface that could have any implementation, including a `mockAPI` client for testing.
 The API Client class extends a base class that handles logging and fetching.
 The implementation of the API Client is easily extended and provides succinct calls by abstracting boilerplate required by the native `fetch`.

+I noticed the `POST` methods on the mock server do not protect against duplicate entries.
+Given more time, I could protect against in the client, however, it would degrade performance with additional API calls.

 ### Environment

 For extensibility and maintainability, major dependencies and services are accessed through the [`Environment`](src/config/Environment.ts) object.
 The `Environment` class is a singleton that provides access to services through the `.current` property.